 Some products can’t be advertised even by accident.
 Alcohol, tobacco, and firearms are the most prominent.

 Most medications are prohibited, as well.
-What can happen, however, is that some ads that are unrelated to these businesses or only remotely so are accidentally banned.
+What can happen, however, is that some ads that are unrelated to these industries are accidentally banned.

-I worked with a veterinarian clinic and often the ads were rejected because it was something you couldn’t advertise for humans.
+I worked with a veterinarian clinic and often ads were initially rejected because it was something you couldn’t advertise for humans.
+Yet, in the context they were being used they were eligible.
+The ads would get ultimately approved.

 It wasn’t that they were necessarily taking advantage of people (although some were).